There is a moment in A Short Film About Killing when the executioner places the noose around a man’s neck, adjusts it, and steps back.

 No hierarchy of cruelty appears.

-The film does not ask me to agree.
+It does not ask me to agree.

 This refusal is present from the beginning.